elastic/kibana/rfcs/text/0013_background_sessions.md

 # Drawbacks

-One drawback of this approach is that we will be regularly polling Elasticsearch for saved objects, which will increase load on the Elasticsearch server.
-Whether or not this is significant is something that should be investigated.
+One drawback of this approach is that we will be regularly polling Elasticsearch for saved objects, which will increase load on the Elasticsearch server, in addition to the Kibana server (since all server-side processes share the same event loop).
+We've opened https://github.com/elastic/kibana/issues/77293 to track this, and hopefully come up with benchmarks so we feel comfortable moving forward with this approach.

 Two potential drawbacks stem from storing things in server memory.
 If a Kibana server is restarted, in-memory results will be lost.
 (This can be an issue if a search request has started, and the user has sent to background, but the